 What is an International Trade, Really?

 International Trade, economic transactions are made between countries.
-International trade refers to the exchange of goods and services between the countries.
+International trade refers to the exchange of goods and services between countries.

 In simple words, it means the export and import of goods and services.
 Export means selling goods and services out of the country, while import means goods and services flowing into the country.